YohanesDemissie/albums/manager/NOTES.md

 responsible for state and how the user interacts with Reacts visible components We want to make our components as simple and minimal memory/runtime while having REDUX do all the heavy lifting

+#React Native Router Flux
+Scene, Router
+Router is the parent element, one per component
+Scene is the child where all the navigating happens
+ #Scene
+ has a key work that must be unique, this is the key used in actions to navigate to that component a component attribute to navigate to, and a title attribute that works like a header

 #Login Form.js
 Handles the input forms/ui and state change on user interface through imported "ACTIONS"